stevefielding/spi_isr/README.md

 # spi_isr
 Arduino library to support spi slave interrupt service routines.
 Hard coded for SPI0 on ATSAM3X (ie Arduino Due).
+Tested with ATSAM3X and Raspberry Pi.
+See spi master test code for the RPi in the python directory.
 You will need to do the following in order to use this library:
 1. Include <spi_isr.h> and <SPI.h>
 2. From setup, call spi_isr_init() with the pin number used for spi chip select.